Product viewed

 Learn how to check if a user has viewed specific products.

-This expression checks whether the user has viewed a product based on Product viewed events.
+This expression checks whether the user has viewed a product based on product viewed event.

 A product can represent anything from a catalog item to a service offering or even a subscription plan.